kaboom-db/kaboom-legacy/README.md

 - [ ] Mobile Client
 - [ ] Add posts to a user (social aspect)
 - [ ] "Format" field + table
+- [ ] Add logout endpoint that will regenerate auth token